Aaron98990/ways-of-the-game/handball.md

 I make the distinction for identyifing the hand/arm as unnaturally bigger for these situations:
 - no forgivness category
   - a attacker outside their own penalty area or
-  - neutral situation / no team clearly in possession (e.g. ball bouncing) or
+  - neutral situation / no team clearly in possession (e.g. ball bouncing or long ball) or
   - defender in their attacking half or
   - defender hand/arm contact with ball leads to a promising attack or
   - defender on/near the goal line
 - forgivness category
-  - a defender in their defensive half and defender hand/arm contact with ball does not lead to a promising attack
+  - a defender in their defensive half and defender hand/arm contact with ball does not lead to a promising attack or
   - an attacker in their own penalty area

 No forgivness category: There is no leeway in these situations.
 It's handball if the player's hand/arm is bigger (by not being completely against the body) and touches the ball (unnaturally or naturally) including after a deflection from anyone (including oneself), attempting to head the ball, or a defender clears or deliberately saves the ball.
 The amount of bigness of the hand/arms allowed is none due to its advantage it causes.